utdata/rwdir/docs/03-import.md

 downloaded 43.7 MB
 ```

-That's a pretty big file at 42.7 MB.
+That's a pretty big file.

 ## About data sources

 Depending on the data source, importing can be brilliantly easy or a major pain in the rear.
 It all depends on how well-formatted is the data.

-In this class, we will primarily use data from Excel files, CSVs (Comma Separated Value) and APIs (Application Programming Interface).
+In this class, we will primarily use data from CSVs (Comma Separated Value), Excel files and APIs (Application Programming Interface).

 - **CSVs** are a kind of lowest-common-denominator for data.
 Most any database or program can import or export them.
+It's just text with a `,` between each value.
 - **Excel** files are good, but are often messy because humans get involved.
-There often have multiple header rows, columns used in multiple ways, notes added, etc. Just know you might have to clean them up before or after importing them.
+They often have multiple header rows, columns used in multiple ways, notes added, etc. Just know you might have to clean them up before or after importing them.
 - **APIs** are systems designed to respond to programming.
 In the data world, we often use the APIs by writing a query to ask a system to return a selection of data.
 By definition, the data is well structured.
 You can often determine the file type of the output as part of the API call, including ...
 - **JSON** (or JavaScript Object Notation) is the data format preferred by JavaScript.
 R can read it, too.
 It is often the output format of APIs, and prevalent enough that you need to understand how it works.
 We'll get into that later in semester.